Json2003/trading-bot/README.md

 ## Asset classes

-The bot supports multiple asset classes including forex, options, futures, crypto, and stocks via a unified `AssetClass` enum.
-Trading scripts and the engine can adjust risk settings based on the selected class.
+The console coordinates strategies that span forex, options, futures, crypto, and equities via a unified `AssetClass` enum.
+Strategy components can adjust risk settings based on the selected class.

 ## Binance to GCS ingestion